sshyran/wire-server-deploy-networkless/kvmhelpers/README.md

 ```

 ##### LocalHost -> KVM
-== Skip this entire step if we are not providing internet and IP connectivity to any VM, AKA if you are not using LOCALBRIDGE ==
+== Skip this entire step if we are not providing internet and IP connectivity to any VM, AKA if you are not using HOSTBRIDGE ==

-For LOCALBRIDGE, we are going to install and configure an ip-masquerading firewall, a DHCP server, and a DNS server, so that VMs using the LOCALBRIDGE strategy can access the internet, through services on the host machine.
+For HOSTBRIDGE, we are going to install and configure an ip-masquerading firewall, a DHCP server, and a DNS server, so that VMs using the HOSTBRIDGE strategy can access the internet, through services on the host machine.

 * Install dependencies. the UFW firewall, ISC's DHCP server, and the Bind nameserver:
 ```
 sudo apt install ufw isc-dhcp-server bind9
 ```

-* make sure we can connect on port 22 tcp so we can ssh into the hypervisor from the outside world, and from machines using LOCALBRIDGE.
+* make sure we can connect on port 22 tcp so we can ssh into the hypervisor from the outside world, and from machines using HOSTBRIDGE.
 ```
 sudo ufw allow 22/tcp
 ```